GGyul-E/qilingframework.github.io/index.md

     - Using Qiling For IoT, malware, UEFI and MBR research
     - Building new tools on top of Qiling Framework such as malware sandbox or fuzzer
 - University Student
-    - University students (including master and PhD), build their thesis based on adding new feature or building new tools on top of Qiling Framework
+    - University students (including master and PhD), writing their thesis based on adding new features or building new tools on top of Qiling Framework
 - University Lecturer
-    - Teaching students how to build operation system
+    - Teaching students how to build Operating System
-    - Easiest way to explain how syscall, cpu or filesystem works
+    - Easiest way to explain how syscall, CPU or filesystem works

 ---
 <h1>What is Qiling Framework</h1>
 Qiling Framework is not just an emulation platform or a reverse engineering tool.
-It combines binary instrumentation and binary emulation into one single framework.
-With Qiling Framework, it able to:
+It combines binary instrumentation and binary emulation into one single framework, solving the problem that applications do not run in vacuum and are highly dependent on the OS.
+With vast OS support, Qiling Framework opens up endless possibilities and potential for binary analysis.
+With Qiling Framework, it is able to:

 - Cross platform: Windows, MacOS, Linux, BSD, UEFI, DOS
 - Cross architecture: X86, X86_64, Arm, Arm64, MIPS, 8086
 - Multiple file formats: PE, MachO, ELF, COM
-- Emulates & sandbox machine code in an isolated environment
+- Emulate & sandbox machine code in an isolated environment
-- Supports cross architecture and platform debugging capabilities
+- Support cross architecture and platform debugging capabilities
-- Provides high level API to setup & configure the sandbox
+- Provide high level API to setup & configure the sandbox
 - Fine-grain instrumentation: allow hooks at various levels (instruction/basic-block/memory-access/exception/syscall/IO/etc)
-- Allows dynamic hotpatch on-the-fly running code, including the loaded library
+- Allow dynamic hotpatch on-the-fly running code, including the loaded library
 - True framework in Python, making it easy to build customized security analysis tools on top

 Qiling Framework is able to emulate: